Methods for Population Adjustment with Limited Access to Individual Patient Data: A Review and Simulation Study: Discussion

-All indirect treatment comparisons should be performed and are typically conducted on the linear predictor scale, \cite{phillippo2016nice} upon which treatment is assumed to be additive.
-MAIC and STC additionally assume that the effect modifiers have been defined on the linear predictor scale and are additive on this scale.
-In the simulation study, it is known that there is a linear relationship between the effect modifiers and the log hazard ratio.
-In real applications, linear modeling assumptions may not be appropriate; for instance, when treatment effect modification is non-linear or multiplicative.
+All indirect treatment comparisons should be performed and are typically conducted on the linear predictor scale,\cite{phillippo2016nice} upon which the effect of treatment is assumed to be additive.
+We have assumed that the effect modifiers have been defined on the linear predictor scale and are additive on this scale.
+In the simulation study, it is known that effect modification is linear on the log hazard ratio scale.
+A central component of population-adjusted indirect comparisons is the specification of a model that is typically parametric.
+That is the propensity score model for the weights in MAIC or the outcome regression in STC.
+Parametric modeling assumptions may not be appropriate in real applications, where there is a danger of model misspecification.
+This is more evident in a regression adjustment method like STC, where an explicit outcome regression is formulated.
+The parametric model depends on functional form assumptions that will be violated if the covariate-outcome relationships are not correctly captured.

-This form of model misspecification is more evident in a regression adjustment method like STC, where an explicit outcome regression is formulated.
-The parametric model depends on functional form assumptions that will be violated if the relationship between the effect modifiers and the outcome is not captured correctly, in which case STC may be biased.
-Even though the logistic regression model for the weights in MAIC does not make reference to the outcome, MAIC is also susceptible to this type of bias, albeit in a more implicit form.
-The logistic regression model for trial selection imposes a functional form on effect modification --- effect modifiers are assumed to be additive on the linear predictor scale.
-The model for the weights holds in the simulation study because all effect modifiers have been accounted for and the functional form of the effect-modifying interactions with treatment is correctly specified as additive on the log-odds ratio scale.
+Even though the logistic regression model for the weights in MAIC does not make reference to the outcome, MAIC is also susceptible to model misspecification bias, albeit in a more implicit form.
+The model for estimating the weights is approximately correct in the simulation study because the right subset of covariates has been selected as effect modifiers and the balancing property holds for the weights, as mentioned in subsection \ref{subsec44}.
 In practice, the model will be incorrectly specified if this is not the case, potentially leading to a biased estimate.
-Scale conflicts may also arise if effect modification status, which is scale-specific, has been justified on a different scale than that of the indirect comparison, e.g. on the natural outcome scale as opposed to the linear predictor scale.
+Scale conflicts may also arise if effect modification status, which is scale-specific, has been justified on the wrong scale, e.g.~when treatment effect modification is specified as linear but is non-linear or multiplicative, e.g.~age in cardiovascular disease treatments.
+Note that, in practice, we find that it may be more difficult to specify a correct parametric model for the outcome than an approximately correct parametric model for the trial assignment weights.

 Finally, population-adjusted indirect comparisons only produce an estimate $\hat{\Delta}_{AB}^*$ that is valid in the $BC$ population, which may not match the target population for the decision unless an additional assumption is made.
 This is the shared effect modifier assumption,\cite{phillippo2016nice} described in subsection \ref{subsec43}.
 This assumption is met by the simulation study and is required to transport the treatment effect estimate to any given target population.
 However, it is untestable for MAIC and STC with the data available in practice.
 Shared effect modification is hard to meet if the competing interventions do not belong to the same class, and have dissimilar mechanisms of action or clinical properties.
 In that case, there is little reason to believe that treatments $A$ and $B$ have the same set of effect-modifying covariates and that these interact with active treatment in the same way in $AC$ and $BC$.
 It is worth noting that the target population may not match the $AC$ and $BC$ trial populations and may be more akin to the joint covariate distribution observed in a registry/cohort study or some other observational dataset.
 Policy-makers could use such data to define a target population for a specific outcome and disease area into which all manufacturers could conduct their indirect comparisons.
 This would help relax the shared effect modifier assumption.